1. Why was the DMT Clearinghouse created?

 4. What are the educational frameworks that are currently included in the DMT Clearinghouse?

-There are three educational frameworks to which a learning resource can be associated at present.
-They are: The U.S. Geological Survey’s Science Support Framework, DataONE’s Data Lifecycle, and the ESIP Federation’s Data Management for Scientists Short Course.
+There are five educational frameworks to which a learning resource can be associated at present.
+They are: The U.S. Geological Survey’s Science Support Framework, DataONE’s Data Lifecycle, and the ESIP Federation’s Data Management for Scientists Short Course, the Digital Preservation Network, and the ICSU - WDS Training Resource Guide.
 If you have an educational framework that you would like to have included in the DMT Clearinghouse, please contact the Clearinghouse Editor.

 5. Where does the information about the learning resources within the DMT Clearinghouse come from?